nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Only the field specified by the prefix is searched. e.g. n/ means only the name field is searched
 * Words matching the first part of the string will be matched e.g. Han will match Hans
 * Persons matching at least one keyword will be returned (i.e. OR search). e.g. Hans Bo will return Hans Gruber, Bo Yang
+* When multiple fields are specified, persons matching at least one keyword from each field will be returned (i.e. AND search) e.g. n/Hans Bo m/CS2103 wll return Hans Gruber who takes CS2103 but not Bo Yang who does not take CS2103

 </div>